Quick answer

-• M — Metrics: What quantifiable outcomes does the buyer need?
+• M, Metrics: What quantifiable outcomes does the buyer need? (revenue lift, cost reduction, time saved, NPS delta)

-• E — Economic Buyer: Who has the authority and budget to approve the deal?
+• E, Economic Buyer: Who has the authority and budget to approve the deal, and have you actually met them?

-• D — Decision Criteria: What factors will the buyer evaluate solutions against?
+• D, Decision Criteria: What technical and business factors will the buyer evaluate solutions against?

-• D — Decision Process: What steps and stakeholders are involved in making the decision?
+• D, Decision Process: What specific steps, approvals, and stakeholders are involved in making and executing the decision?

-• I — Identify Pain: What specific business problem is driving urgency?
+• I, Identify Pain: What specific business problem is driving urgency, and what's the cost of inaction?

-• C — Champion: Who inside the account is actively selling on your behalf?
+• C, Champion: Who inside the account has the influence and motivation to actively sell on your behalf in your absence?

 Why MEDDIC Matters